localstack/docs/content/en/references/configuration.md

 $ DEBUG=1 localstack start
 {{< / command >}}

+To facilitate interoperability, configuration variables can be prefixed with `LOCALSTACK_` in docker.
+For instance, setting `LOCALSTACK_PERSISTENCE=1` is equivalent to `PERSISTENCE=1`.

 You can also use [Profiles](#profiles).

 Configurations marked as **Deprecated** will be removed in the next major version.
 You can find previously removed configuration variables under [Legacy](#legacy).